ece398-buvip/vip-weather-docs/docs/software-build.md

 ### Building the Website

-Change into the `/website` directory of `VIP_Weather`, and run the following to install necessary dependencies and fix audits:
+Change into the `/website` directory of `VIP_Weather` and run the following to install necessary dependencies and fix audits:

 ```bash
 npm install && npm audit fix